 Bath is the kind of place I think tourists must imagine when they think of England.
 With its cobbled streets, historic architecture, winding alleyways and it’s surrounded green fields, Bath seems to have everything that is quintessentially English in one city!
 If you are looking for a place to escape the craziness of London but still has the full scope of English life, Bath might be the best place for you to visit.
+Here’s how to spend just a few hours in Bath.

-Bath is just 2 and a half hour drive or 1 and a half hour trade ride from London and is most well known for its Roman Baths.
-Dating back to around 70AD these historic baths can still be visited today and just around the corner you can still relax on the rooftop thermal bathhouse if you can brave the British weather!
+Bath is just 2 and a half-hour drive or 1 and a half hour trade ride from London and is most well known for its Roman Baths.
+Dating back to around 70AD these historic baths can still be visited today and just around the corner, you can still relax on the rooftop thermal bathhouse if you can brave the British weather!

 I visited here on a recent trip and while I only had a few hours to take it in had time to see all the famous sites.
 One such famous address being The Circus, a row of Georgian houses famous for its amazing architecture, just around the corner you will find the stunning Royal Crescent an amazing bay of historic houses that looks out over the amazing greenery of the city.
 From here there are miles of beautiful parks to explore!